Dash-Industry-Forum/CPIX/Cpix.bs.md

 : <dfn>PSSH</dfn> (0...1, xs:base64binary)
 :: This is the full [=PSSH=] box that should be added to ISOBMFF files encrypted with the referenced [=Content Key=].
-:: When the key is a leaf key in a key hierarchy, the value is inserted under the moof boxes.
+:: When the key is a leaf key in a key hierarchy, the value is inserted under the `moof` boxes.
 :: This element should not be used when the key is not part of a key hierarchy or is a root key in a key hierarchy.
 Instead, the DRM system signaling should be carried by the format-specific data structures such <{DRMSystem/ContentProtectionData}>.
 See [[!DASHIFIOP]] section 7.7.1.
-If this element is used in the above circumstances, the value is inserted under the moov box.
+If this element is used in the above circumstances, the value is inserted under the `moov` box.
 :: This element has meaning only when the media content is in the ISOBMFF format.

 : <dfn>ContentProtectionData</dfn> (0...1, xs:base64binary)
 :: This is the full well-formed standalone XML fragment to be added to the DASH manifest under the ContentProtection element for this DRM system.
 This is UTF-8 text without a byte order mark.
+An example of such data is the W3C signaling defined in [[!DASHIFIOP]], in this case, all `dashif:xxx` elements are children of the `ContentProtection` element and are therefore be signaled in this element.
 :: This element shall not be used if the referenced [=Content Key=] is a leaf key in a key hierarchy.
 :: This element has meaning only when a DASH manifest is created for the media content.